Spritetm/hadbadge2019_fpgasoc/README.md

 - Turn it on, and 2 seconds after, run `make flash` in the fpga/soc/ipl directory.
   (Note timing is kinda critical here.)

+- You may need to answer 'yes' to the 'overwrite bootloader' prompt

 Upload an app
 -------------